About the Journal

 Generative AI Policy

-To promote transparency and integrity, authors must disclose any use of generative AI or AI-assisted technologies in the preparation of their manuscripts, data analysis, or image creation.
+To promote transparency and integrity, authors must disclose any use of generative AI or AI-assisted technologies in the preparation of their manuscripts, data analysis, translation, image creation, or other research-related tasks.
+The journal follows the recommendations of STM and COPE on the responsible use of AI tools.